josephearl/website/src/content/blog/agile-product-engineering.md

 **Less stuff is better**: We should aim for a minimal number of environments and infrastructure.
 Anything that stands between us and the customer demands our attention and detracts from customer focus.

-**Less waste (blocking) is better**: Whenever possible, asynchronous processes should be favored, and we must trust and empower individuals rather than gatekeeping.
+**Less waste (blocking) is better**: Whenever possible, asynchronous processes should be favoured, and we must trust and empower individuals rather than gatekeeping.

 **Less hand-offs are better**: If one person can handle a task, it's more efficient than involving multiple people.
 Collaborative parallel work surpasses serial work.

-**More adaptible individuals are better**: When hiring, we should prioritize intellect over specific skills or knowledge.
-Ideally, roles should be fluid to prevent pigeonholing, allowing teams to self-organize.
+**More adaptible individuals are better**: When hiring, we should prioritise intellect over specific skills or knowledge.
+Ideally, roles should be fluid to prevent pigeonholing, allowing teams to self-organise.

 As product engineers, our value lies in our ability to comprehend our customers' needs and solve their problems efficiently and effectively using any available tools.